Volunteer Opportunities with United Way of Portage County

 Family & Community Services - Miller Community House

-The Miller Community House is looking for volunteers to assist with a few projects:
+The Miller Community House is a home environment would benefit from volunteers to assist with

-If you are interested in one of these projects, please contact Traci Larlham at 330.673.0034 or email@example.com.
+If you are interested in one of these projects, please contact Traci Earles at 330.673.0034 or email@example.com.

 Family & Community Services - Retired Senior Volunteer Program (RSVP)